Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Fiji's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 31 May 2026.

 1. [1] Vodafone Fiji, Vodafone Fiji official site, retrieved 31 May 2026.
 Mobile network operator in Fiji; 5G rolled out in urban and high-density areas across the main islands.